malcolmwhat/ecse-323/README.md

 In the various lab directories you can see the components we built for the particular lab in question, and in the `enigma` directory you can find the Quartus project for the final Enigma user interface.
 Note that certain components are imported from the lab directories, as listed in the README of the `enigma` directory.

 The target hardware was the [Terasic SoC-DE1](http://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=836) development board.
-While this board is powerfull and full of features, we only made use of the on-board FPGA.
+While this board is powerfull and full of features, we only made use of the on-board FPGA along with the push buttons, seven-segment LEDs and slide switches as inputs and outputs.

 The final report can be seen in the `final_report` directory.
 Note that this is a class report and it should not be interpretted otherwise (for instance, while it contains a user guide section, it is not a user guide, nor is it necessarily a clear or complete technical specification of the device).